cscan/vue3-excel-editor/README.md

     // Hold Alt Key and click on any name, program will route to the page "User Profile" routeToUserFunc (content, record) {
         this.$router.push(`/user/${record.user}`)
+    },
+    showLinkOrString(record) {
+        return record.gender === 'M' // Only gender M show the link }
 }
-}
 ```

+All links will be set as readonly

 ### Text/Value conversion